ICC Champions Trophy: History

 Thirteen nations have qualified for the Champions Trophy at least once.
 Seven teams have competed in every finals tournament.
 Seven different nations have won the title.
-South Africa won the inaugural tournament, India and Australia have each won twice, while New Zealand, Sri Lanka, West Indies and Pakistan have each won once.
+South Africa won the inaugural tournament, India are the most successful team, having won three times.
+Australia has won two times, while New Zealand, Sri Lanka, West Indies and Pakistan have each won once.
 Australia (2006, 2009) is the only nation to have won consecutive titles.
-Bangladesh, Zimbabwe and England are the only Test playing nations not to win the Champions Trophy.
+Bangladesh, Zimbabwe, England and Ireland are the only ICC Full Member Nations (Test-Playing Nations) not to win the Champions Trophy.
 England has reached the final twice, but lost both times (2004, 2013), Bangladesh reached the semi-finals in 2017, while Zimbabwe has never got past the first round.
-The highest rank secured by a non-Test playing nation is the 9th rank achieved by Kenya in 2000.
+The highest rank secured by an associate member nation (non test-playing nations) is the 9th rank in first stage achieved by Kenya in 2000.

 Sri Lanka was the first and only host to win the tournament, in 2002, but they were declared co-champions with India as the final was twice washed out.
 England is the only other host to have made the final.
 It has achieved this twice – in 2004 and 2013.
 Bangladesh is the only host who did not take part in the tournament while hosting it, in 1998.
-Kenya in 2000, India in 2006, and South Africa in 2009 have been the only host teams that were eliminated in the first round.
+Kenya in 2000, India in 2006, Pakistan in 2025, and South Africa in 2009 have been the only host teams that were eliminated in the first round.

-Teams' performances

-Comprehensive results for all teams participating in all tournaments for the ICC Champions Trophy is given below.
-For each tournament, the number of teams in each finals tournament (in brackets) are shown.